industrial-edge/iih-semantics-getting-started/docs/Installation.md

 1. In your IED click on Common Configurator to open it.

 2. Go to the settings tab and add the Databus credentials for subscribing and publishing topics.
+Make sure that the default Databus Service name is also entered.
 ![IIH Databus_PubCred](graphics/iih_databus_pub_credentials.png)